sig-gis/SEPAL-CEO/docs/module-2.rst

 In most cases, it is ideal to collect a large amount of training data points for each class that capture the variability within each class and cover the different areas of the study area.
 However, for this exercise, you will only collect a small number of points: around 25 per class.
 When collecting data points, make sure that your plot contains only the land cover class of interest (no plots with a mixture of your land cover categories).

-..
-To help you understand why the random forest algorithm might get some categories you are trying to map confused with others, you will use spectral signatures charts in CEO-SEPAL to look at the NDVI signature of your different land cover classes.
-You should notice a few things when exploring the spectral signatures of your land cover classes.
-First, some classes are more spectrally distinct than others.
-For example, water is consistently dark in the NIR and MIR wavelengths, and much darker than the other classes.
-This means that it shouldn’t be difficult to separate water from the other land cover classes with high accuracy.

 Not all pixels in the same classes have the exact same values—there is some natural variability!
 Capturing this variation will strongly influence the results of your classification.

 1. First, let’s become familiar with the SEPAL Interface.
 2. In the upper right corner of the map is a stack of three rectangles.
-If you mouse over this icon, it says "Select layers to view."
+If you mouse over this icon, it says "Select layers to show."

    Available base layers include SEPAL (Minimal dark Sepal default layer), Google Satellite, and Planet NICFI composites.